The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 Are there other ways to move to resettlement countries?

 Governments offer other, limited options for some refugees to travel legally.
 In some cases, some refugees might be eligible for immigration based on family or employment.
-This website provides information on some of those pathways, including:
+IRAP has legal information about some of those pathways, including:

-- Visas for Afghans and Iraqis who worked for the U.S. military.
+- IRAP's information on visas for Afghans and Iraqis who worked for the U.S. military.

-- Family reunification.
-This allows some people to move to be with close relatives who live in countries like Canada, Germany, and the United States.
+- IRAP's information on family reunification is here.
+This allows some people to move to be with close relatives who live in countries like Canada, Germany, France, Sweden, and the United States.

 How can IRAP help me with the refugee resettlement process?